Residency information sessions

 Picture this as your one-stop shop for planning rural electives as a medical student.
 This is meant to complement the AFMC student portal, focusing on rural and remote elective opportunities that may not be associated with a school.
 Here you will find information about the various locations across Canada that accept learners, what specialties are available in each location, how to apply to them, and practical details about the areas.

 Each year, the Rural and Remote course, organized by SRPC, offers a wonderful opportunity for medical students to learn about rural medicine.
-Unfortunately, this year's Rural and Remote course has been cancelled due to the COVID-19 pandemic.
-We hope to see you at the 20th annual Rural and Remote medicine course in Niagara Falls, ON, from April 22-24, 2021.
+Unfortunately, this year's Rural and Remote course was cancelled due to the COVID-19 pandemic.
+The 29th Annual Rural and Remote medicine course will take place April 22-24th, 2021.

 CaRMS Primer: Tips for preparing for CaRMS as a rural applicant